AleixoLucas42/nginx-httpE2Ban/readme.md

 - Yes, you can run Python or use the binary file on [releases](https://github.com/AleixoLucas42/nginx-httpE2Ban/releases)
 ### Where is the Nginx container logs?
 - The requests logs are redirected to httpE2Ban container, the same log that should out in Nginx container, now is on httpE2Ban container.
 Why?
 Because I can't make work in both yet.
-### Can I use if my Nginx log format is different from default?
+### Can I use even if my Nginx log format is different from default?
 - You can just use if your log format is default or in json format, without anything else.
 Just read the 'how to map json' section and you'll be fine.
 ### Why not use fail2ban or another similar know tool?
 - You can use, maybe you should use, the point of httpE2Ban is the easy way to make work, i'm not doing to replace any tool, just developing to learn.